ATO Rental Property Worksheet Excel | Google Sheets

 - 30-year projection model

-- Portfolio-level tax optimisation
+- Portfolio-level tax scenario modelling

-- Lifetime ATO rate updates
+- Tax-year ATO rate updates for the supported financial years

 - Bonus: Investment property deductions checklist

-- Bonus: EOFY tax planning guide
+- Bonus: EOFY record-keeping checklist

-- Total rental income received
+- rental income received

-- Net rental profit or loss
+- net rental profit or loss estimate

-| ATO requirement | What the spreadsheet does |
+| Area | What the worksheet helps record |

 |---|---|